mirzaalimm/PopulationDensityVsDisease/README.md

 [Correlation Calculation of Central Java](https://docs.google.com/spreadsheets/d/1vXJYdGS_VkDr-l-aVLR8klwmHu66geeJkUEain9LybU/edit?usp=sharing) \
 [Correlation Calculation of East Java](https://docs.google.com/spreadsheets/d/1Ohxnv8PwgMb_r2fc1zwS5nGZNZUghU5QcNq0STtOrzc/edit?usp=sharing) \
 [Correlation Calculation of Central+East Java](https://docs.google.com/spreadsheets/d/1Bva8yi-AfyBZLCyJ_S8Gyq0RGv4BCN8I0OV-XMaknLo/edit?usp=sharing) \
-\
-Note: In our study, we only processed two provinces.
-We may give more settlement maps and satellite imageries of other Java provinces later, in this repository, to help people conducting research.
-You may use our method on a larger medical research or on other research fields.
-Feel free to contact me via email: mirza.alim.m@gmail.com.

 # How to Count Pixels
 An example on how to count image pixels is available [Here](https://github.com/mirzaalimm/PopulationDensityVsDisease/blob/main/Counting%20Pixels.ipynb).